VDT5702/DataDrivenAstro/README.md

 This is a GitHub repository for the SOC Project "Astronomical Data Modelling and Interpretaion"

-The structure of the repo is easy to understand:
+The structure of the repo is divided on the basis of weeks from when the project was started:

   1) Week_1
       - Three assignments given to understand the basics of python